nikitavoloboev/githistory/readme.md

 # Git History

-> Travel through git history of any repo.
+> Travel through git history, see diffs.

-Is currently used as test case to learn how [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) works.
-To extend it to add [sparse checkout](https://github.com/isomorphic-git/isomorphic-git/issues/1735) option.
+Idea is to be able to traverse through any Git history nicely in one signal page web app.
+[Press on commits in history, see the diffs, maybe even run the code with whatever files exist on that commit](https://twitter.com/nikitavoloboev/status/1636518334035361805).

-All credit to [Inlang](https://github.com/inlang/inlang) as it uses its code in this app.
+It's also used as a way to test [Git TS SDK](https://github.com/nikitavoloboev/git).

-In future, this app should [allow going back in history of any repo and easily seeing diffs of each commit.
-Maybe even spin up or run the code in a shell for any commit, in the browser](https://github.com/isomorphic-git/isomorphic-git).
+Credit for front end code to [Inlang](https://github.com/inlang/inlang).

 ## Run